mbixby/react-advanced-click-away/README.md

 The original version of this component is adapted from [Material UI's ClickAwayListener](https://mui.com/api/click-away-listener/) and inherits basic features like support for touch events and React portals, as well as [many fixes](https://github.com/mui/material-ui/issues?q=is%3Aissue+is%3Aclosed+clickawaylistener+) for non-obvious issues, like with [handling iframes](https://github.com/mui/material-ui/blob/51289697349/packages/mui-utils/src/ownerDocument.ts) or for [this bug with useEffect timing](https://github.com/mui/material-ui/pull/23315) in React v16.
 It passes all of Material UI's original unit tests<sup>1</sup>.

 This library however aims to support some advanced cases when nesting multiple `<ClickAwayListener>` components, which is useful when building nested popovers, menus and modals.
-Notably, we listen to events during the capture phase, which often lets us stop mouse event propagation in our React tree without affecting the click away behaviour.
+Notably, we listen to events during the capture phase, which often lets us stop mouse event propagation elsewhere our React tree without affecting the click away behaviour of unrelated components.

 ## [Docs and demos](https://mbixby.github.io/react-advanced-click-away)